 Productivity can’t always be simply evaluated and there are occasions when the theoretic cost of a meeting will be nothing compared to the progress made therein.
 But, it’s worth weighing up meeting contents and duration against the tally of staff on the invite list, and looking at whether that money could be better spent elsewhere.

 Remove glaring distractions

-Despite frequent over-estimation, research displays what woeful multi-taskers we are.
+While everyone thinks they are great multi-taskers, research shows that this is rarely true.
 So, in the name of securing attention, staff should leave clearing their inboxes and replying to client texts until after the meeting.